-A limited number of spaces in the Bachelor of Education program will be reserved each year for Teacher Education Stream students.
+A limited number of spaces in the Bachelor of Education program are reserved each year for Teacher Education Stream students.
 To be considered, students in the Teacher Education Stream must make an application through the Teacher Education Application Service (ouac.on.ca/teas).
-Students who maintain an average of 80% or better on their last 10.0 credits at time of application, and who meet all Teacher Education Stream and undergraduate degree requirements, will be offered guaranteed admission to the BEd program at Trent.
+Students who maintain an average of 80% or higher on their last 10.0 credits at time of application, and who meet all Teacher Education Stream and undergraduate degree requirements, will be offered guaranteed admission to the BEd program at Trent.
 Teacher Education Stream students who do not meet the above criteria are still encouraged to apply and will be considered for admission on an individual basis.

 All Teacher Education Stream students who are interested in pursuing a Bachelor of Education degree should review the admission requirements for the Consecutive Bachelor of Education program (p.
-94).
+96).
 Successful Bachelor of Education applicants must complete all Trent Honours degree requirements and teaching division prerequisites by the May preceding enrolment in the Bachelor of Education program.
-The requirements of the Honours degree must be successfully completed in no more than five years (please refer to p.
-11 of the Academic Calendar for requirements which apply to all undergraduate degree programs).
+The requirements of the Honours degree must be successfully completed within five years of commencing the program.